-Rhenium — 75th element of the periodic table.
-Chemical symbol Re (lat.
-Rhenium) — silver-white metal similar in properties to tungsten and molybdenum.
+Rhenium is the 75th element on the periodic table of Mendeleev.
+The chemical symbol is Re (lat.
+Rhenium), a silvery-white metal similar in properties to tungsten and molybdenum.
 Two isotopes of rhenium are known: 185Re and 187Re.
-Heavy isotope is almost twice more and it, unlike light, is radioactive.
-Emitting β-rays, Rhenium-187 turns into osmium for a billion years.
-Rhenium-185 isolated in its pure form in 1925 by German chemists spouses Noddak.
-He became last discovered non-radioactive element.
+The heavy isotope is almost twice as abundant and, unlike the light one, it is radioactive.
+By emitting β-rays, Rhenium-187 turns into osmium within a billion years.
+Rhenium-185 was isolated in its pure form in 1925 by German chemists, the Noddak couple.
+It was the last nonradioactive element to be discovered.

 This rare earth element is found in molybdenum and copper ores.
-Very rich deposits in Chile, USA and Russia.
-If annual rhenium consumption level of 40-50 tons remains, humanity will have enough world reserves for 250-300 years, excluding secondary use of this metal.
-Depending on purity, the price of 1 kg of rhenium can range from 1,000 to 10,000 dollars.
+Very rich deposits in Chile, USA.
+If annual consumption of rhenium will remain at 40-50 tons, the mankind will have enough reserves for 250-300 years, not taking into account secondary use of this metal.
+Depending on purity, the price of 1 kg of rhenium can range from $1,000 to $10,000.

 |№ 75||186,2||-1, 0, 2, 3, 4, 5, 6, 7||21||3186°С||5596°С||34|

-For decades, need for rhenium has remained stable.
-Main consumer was electrical industry.
-Rhenium was mainly used for manufacture of thermocouples and incandescent filaments of vacuum devices.
-The need for rhenium began to grow in second half of last century, when petrochemical industry began using rhenium-platinum catalysts.
-Such catalysts allowed production of cheaper high-octane gasoline.
-Compared to old platinum catalysts, rhenium was 50% more efficient and lasted 4 times longer.
-If previously significant part of rhenium was used for alloying heat-resistant alloys, then from last quarter of 20th century 75% of rhenium began to be used for production of catalysts.
-Today this metal is relevant not only in metallurgy and electrical engineering, but also in petrochemistry.
+For decades, the demand for rhenium remained stable.
+The main consumer was the electrical industry.
+Mostly rhenium was used for production of thermocouples and filaments of vacuum devices.
+The need for rhenium began to grow in the second half of the last century, when the petrochemical industry began to use rhenium-platinum catalysts.
+Such catalysts made it possible to produce cheaper high-octane gasoline.
+Compared to old platinum catalysts, rhenium ones were 50% more effective and served four times longer.
+If earlier a considerable part of rhenium was used for alloying of heat-resistant alloys, since the last quarter of the XX century 75% of rhenium was used for production of catalysts.
+Today, this metal is important not only in metallurgy and electrical engineering, but also in petrochemistry.

-It is refractory and heavy metal, similar in properties to molybdenum and tungsten.
-Rhenium is second only to tungsten in melting point (3170°C).
-One cubic centimeter of rhenium weighs 21 grams, only osmium, iridium and platinum are heavier than it.
-Pure rhenium is much more ductile than tungsten.
-It can be rolled and pulled into thinnest wire under normal conditions.
-A «rhenium effect" was discovered: it turned out that this metal simultaneously increases both strength and ductility of molybdenum and tungsten.
-Due to high modulus of elasticity, hardness of rhenium after treatment increases significantly due to hardening.
+It is refractory and heavy, and its properties are similar to those of molybdenum and tungsten.
+Rhenium is second only to tungsten in its melting point (3170°C).
+One cubic centimeter of rhenium weighs 21 grams, and only osmium, iridium and platinum are heavier.
+Pure rhenium is much more malleable than tungsten.
+It can be rolled and drawn into the thinnest wire under normal conditions.
+The "rhenium effect" was also discovered: it turned out that this metal increases both the strength and ductility of molybdenum and tungsten.
+Because of its high modulus of elasticity, the hardness of rhenium increases significantly after machining due to accretion.
 To restore ductility, it is annealed in hydrogen, vacuum or inert gas.
-Up to 1200 °C its strength is higher than that of tungsten, and much higher than strength of molybdenum.
+Up to 1200 °C its strength is higher than that of tungsten and much higher than that of molybdenum.
 Rhenium withstands repeated cooling and heating without loss of strength.
-In electrical resistance, it is four times superior to tungsten and molybdenum.
+Its electrical resistance is four times that of tungsten and molybdenum.

-It is extracted from molybdenum and copper sulfide ore with meager content of rhenium salts using pyrometallurgical methods (conversion, smelting, oxidative calcination).
-During firing, rhenium oxide is sublimated and then captured by special filters.
-Part of rhenium is usually stored in cinder, from where it passes into soda or ammonia solutions, from which metal is later reduced with hydrogen.
-When smelting copper concentrates with smoke, typically 50-60% Re.
-When processing copper concentrates, sulfuric wash acid becomes main source for obtaining this metal.
+It is extracted from molybdenum and copper sulfide ores with minuscule amounts of rhenium salts, using pyrometallurgical methods (conversion, smelting, oxidation roasting).
+During roasting, the rhenium oxide is sublimed and then captured by special filters.
+Part of the rhenium is usually retained in the cinder, from which it is transferred to soda or ammonia solutions, from which the metal is later recovered by hydrogen.
+Smelting of copper concentrates usually removes 50-60% of Re.
+In the treatment of copper concentrates, sulfuric wash acid becomes the main source for obtaining this metal.

-The use of rhenium is determined by high rates of electrical resistance and heat resistance, resistance to aggressive chemical factors, high catalytic activity (close to platinoids).
-Modern nuclear power cannot do without alloys containing rhenium.
-Even at dawn of atomic era, tungsten alloy with 26% rhenium began to be used for shells of fuel elements and other parts operating in reactors at t° 1600-3000°C. Rhenium and its alloys occupy an increasingly strong position in aviation and space technology.
-In particular, tantalum alloy with 2.5% rhenium and 8% tungsten is indispensable for heat shields of modules returning from space to Earth.
-High physical and chemical advantages (and plus good weldability) determine interest in rhenium in large-budget industries, which can cost a lot.
-2/3 of rhenium goes to alloying heat-resistant steels and coating of other metals.
-Pure rhenium serves as basis for most critical parts.
-Domestic tungsten-based alloys contain 5, 20, up to 27% Re (BP-5, BP-20, VR-27VP), based on molybdenum — 8, 20 to 47% rhenium.
-Also used are tungsten-molybdenum-rhenium alloys — malleable, high-tech, easily weldable.
-They work in most difficult conditions: withstand high temperatures, shock loads, vibration, contact with aggressive substances.
+The use of rhenium is determined by its high electrical resistance and heat resistance, resistance to aggressive chemical factors, and high catalytic activity (close to platinoids).
+Modern nuclear power engineering cannot do without alloys containing rhenium.
+Back in the early days of the nuclear era, tungsten alloys with 26% rhenium were used for cladding fuel elements and other parts operating in reactors at t° 1600-3000°C. Rhenium and its alloys are gaining ground in aviation and space technology.
+In particular, tantalum alloy with 2.5% of rhenium and 8% of tungsten is indispensable for heat shields of modules returning from space to the Earth.
+The high physical and chemical properties (plus good weldability) determine the interest in rhenium for big-budget industries that can handle high costs.
+2/3 of rhenium is used to alloy heat-resistant steels and coat other metals.
+Pure rhenium serves as a base for the most critical parts.
+Domestic tungsten-based alloys contain 5, 20, up to 27% Re (BP-5, BP-20, BP-27VP), molybdenum-based alloys contain 8, 20 to 47% rhenium.
+Tungsten-molybdenum-rhenium alloys are also used - ductile, high-tech, easily welded.
+They operate under the most demanding conditions: they can withstand high temperatures, shock loads, vibration and contact with aggressive substances.

-We supply certified rhenium alloy products.
-Specification includes data on percentage composition and mechanical quality of products.
-It is easy to wholesale from us any semi-finished products for large-scale production.
-We also work with retail customers.
-High level of service and prompt service are «face» of our company.
+We supply certified rolled products made of rhenium alloys.
+The specification includes data on the percentage composition and mechanical properties of products.
+From us it is easy to buy in bulk any semi-finished products for large-scale production.
+We also cooperate with retail buyers.
+High level of service and efficiency of service is the face of our company.

 Buy at a bargain price

-Site of LLC Elektrovek-steel reflects most current information on purchase of rolled metal from rare and refractory metals to date.
-Our best managers are ready to provide highly qualified advice on any current issues.
-We sell semi-finished products from rare and color at a competitive price.
-Products are manufactured using most modern equipment and meet quality requirements of Russian State Standard and international quality standards.
-Regular customers are given system of discounts.
+The website of Evek GmbH reflects the most up-to-date information on the purchase of rolled products of rare and refractory metals to date.
+Our best managers, ready to provide highly qualified advice on any current issues.
+We sell semi-finished products of rare and non-ferrous metals at a competitive price.
+Products are manufactured on the most modern equipment and meet the quality requirements of the State Standard and international quality standards.
+Regular customers are provided with a system of discount discounts.